file9.ai

 Geography

-Anguilla is situated in the Caribbean Sea, east of Puerto Rico, and is part of the Lesser Antilles.
-The island covers an area of 91 square kilometers, making it about half the size of Washington, D.C.
-With a coastline of 61 km, Anguilla features a flat, low-lying landscape, predominantly composed of coral and limestone.
+Anguilla is situated in the Caribbean, between the Caribbean Sea and the North Atlantic Ocean, and is the northernmost of the Leeward Islands in the Lesser Antilles.
+The island covers an area of 91 square kilometers with a flat, low-lying landscape composed of coral and limestone.

 People and Society